seedstack/website/content/docs/seed/manual/index.md

 If your Servlet API level is lower than 3.0, please check [this page](web) for the required configuration of your application.
 {{% /callout %}}

+## Lifecycle listeners

+It is possible to register lifecycle listeners callbacks that will be invoked upon application startup and shutdown.
+This provides the ability to run arbitrary code in these phases, like initialization or cleanup.
+To do so, implement the
+{{< java "org.seedstack.seed.LifecycleListener" >}} interface and its two methods `start()` and `stop()`:

+    public class MyLifecycleListener implements LifecycleListener {
+        @Override
+        public void start() {
+            // will be invoked upon application startup }

+        @Override
+        public void stop() {
+            // will be invoked upon application shutdown }
+    }

+{{% callout info %}}
+Note that:

+* Classes implementing the `LifecycleListener` interface can be injected with any required dependency.
+* The `start()` method is invoked **after** application initialization phase, during application startup phase.
+* Order of invocation is NOT guaranteed between the same callback of multiple listeners.
+{{% /callout %}}

 # Logging

 Logging is a necessity in almost any application.
 Seed is built upon the popular [SLF4J logging facade](http://www.slf4j.org)